RemoteStar-AI/remotestar-backend/src/routes/v6/api-spec.md

 ### 3.1.
 Search Candidates for a Job

 -   **Endpoint:** `GET /:jobId`
 -   **Description:** Finds and returns the top matching candidates for a specific job.
+Supports pagination with `start` and `limit` query parameters.
+The maximum number of results returned per request is capped at 50.
 -   **Request Parameters:**
     -   `jobId` (string): The ID of the job to find candidates for.
+    -   `start` (integer, query, optional): The starting index for pagination (default: 0).
+    -   `limit` (integer, query, optional): The number of results to return (default: 20, max: 50).
 -   **Success Response (200 OK):**
     ```json
     {
       "jobTitle": "Software Engineer",
       "jobId": "...",
-      "totalCandidates": 50,
+      "start": 0,
+      "limit": 20,
       "data": [
         {
           "userId": "...",